netgroup-polito/nfv-data-model/README.md

     3. Select all jARs inside **lib** folder and click **OK**.
     4. **Apply** and then **OK** to close

+# Application Class

+Keep attention on the fact that every time you add a new service, resource or general class you must "register" this class in the MyApplication class.
+You have to add the new class in the defined hash set of classes in order to make that class available.

+For example, if you want to add newClass.java, then:

+        h.add(newClass.class);

 # Issues

 - IntelliJ 13.1 and Glassfish 4.1 on MacOS X: